JeffFessler/MIRTjim.jl/docs/src/index.md

 ## Overview

-This module exports a function `jim`
+This Julia module exports a function `jim`
 (jiffy image display)
 for convenient display of a grayscale image.